 Loader

-April 5, 2022, Sḵwx̱wú7mesh and Líl̓wat7úl Territory (Whistler, BC) – The Story Pole Sqātsza7 Tmicw – Father Land, a twenty-foot cedar carving by Líl̓wat Artist Ed Archie NoiseCat will receive an awakening ceremony in the Great Hall at the Squamish Lil’wat Cultural Centre (SLCC) on April 22nd, 2-5pm, 2022.
+The Lil’wat Story Pole Sqātsza7 Tmicw – Father Land, a twenty-foot cedar carving by Líl̓wat Artist Ed Archie NoiseCat now stands in the Great Hall at the Squamish Lil’wat Cultural Centre (SLCC).

 In 2020, the SLCC hosted a solo-artist exhibition – Sqātsza7 Tmicw – Father Land, featuring a collection of art pieces celebrating the lifetime achievements of the multi-disciplinary artist, Seattle-based artist Ed Archie NoiseCat, NoiseCat’s first exhibit on his father’s traditional territory.